davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-This chapter covers security configuration for {pivotal-gemfire-name}, which includes both authentication and authorization (collectively, auth) as well as Transport Layer Security (TLS) using SSL.
+This chapter covers security configuration for VMware GemFire, which includes both authentication and authorization (collectively, auth) as well as Transport Layer Security (TLS) using SSL.